12 U.S. Islands to Add to Your Bucket List—No Passport Required

 Some of the best views and restaurants can be found at the Ritz Carlton Amelia Island, which employs an on-staff naturalist who has created programs for guests interested in adventures like shark tooth hunting, kayaking, or birding.

 Hawaii is equally famous as a romantic getaway and a great place to visit with kids.
-Waimea is a quiet area of the island filled with undulating green velvet hills and cattle ranches.
+On the island of Hawaii ("The Big Island"), you'll find Waimea, a quiet spot filled with undulating green velvet hills and cattle ranches.
 Don't miss the farmer's markets or the chance to take a horseback or ATV tour of the local landscape.
 You won't have to choose between white or black sand beaches here—Waimea is a short distance from both.
 In winter, the area is famous for surfing, while in summer, snorkeling and swimming are more popular activities.